Han Youwen: Career

 Han Youwen commanded the Pau-an-dui 保安隊 (pacification soldiers), composed of 340 man battalions, of which he had three.
-They were made out of many troops, including Kazaks, Mongols and White Russians serving the Chinese regime.
+They were composed of a diverse range of troops, including Kazaks, Mongols and White Russians serving the Chinese regime.
 He served with Osman Batur and his Kazakh forces in battling the ETR Ili Uyghur and Soviet forces around Altai.

 As listed in "Who's who in China current leaders", in 1949, during the Incorporation of Xinjiang into the People's Republic of China, he defected to the Communist People's Liberation Army, revolting against the Kuomintang in Urumqi.
 He continued to serve as an officer from 1949–1953 in the People's Liberation Army, "commander of the 7th Cavalry Division in the 22nd army".
 In 1953–1954 Han was then transferred to "3rd deputy chief of staff in Xinjiang Military Area Command".

 The "China report" reported that in 1985 Han served as vice chairman of the "CPPCC committee" of Xinjiang, also as chairman of the "KMT revolution Committee's" Xinjiang branch.
 The report also contained a speech Han gave at a meeting.

 In 1985 Han Youwen went on Hajj as part of an official delegation from China.
 Word spread around among Ma Bufang's family and followers from Qinghai who had moved to the Hejaz after the Communist victory that Han Youwen was still alive and they flocked to see him.

 A meeting was inaugurated by Han Youwen in 1992.
 The electorate was put before him.
 His office was located in Qitai county of Changji Hui autonomous prefecture.

 He served as one of the three Vice Chairman of Xinjiang under the Communist state.
 On January 16, 1993, in the People's Hall of Ürümqi he had been elected by the third session of the fourth CPPCC committee of Xinjiang, his election was reported by the media.

 Letter to Ma Chengxiang

-After 38 years of splitting up, with Ma Chengxiang staying loyal to the Kuomintang, and Han Youwen defect to the Communist Party and staying on mainland China, Han Youwen contacted Ma Chengxiang, reminiscing about defending Chinese territory in Xinjiang (against the Soviets and Uyghurs), the development of Xinjiang by the Communist party, and Islam.
+38 years after splitting up, with Ma Chengxiang staying loyal to the Kuomintang, and Han Youwen defecting to the Communist Party and staying on mainland China, Han Youwen contacted Ma Chengxiang, reminiscing about defending Chinese territory in Xinjiang (against the Soviets and Uyghurs), the development of Xinjiang by the Communist party, and Islam.
 Ma Chengxiang met Han Youwen in Hong Kong.